NETWORK is a multi-year project addressing human survival in the face of isolation, climate and other crises.

 Based on experiential research our team of performers and designers will create a multi-dimensional, participatory, tactile experience–working with trees and land, dance, theater and media design united with material installation.
 We are currently locating our SF/Bay Area partners for a performance experience that will take place both indoors and outdoors, bringing audiences into

-Engagement 5: Djerassi Residency, June-July 2020; research residency, Artistic Director, Krista DeNio working together with Chloe Crotzer (biologist) preparing project model foundations, applying biological processes of tree root systems, to choreographic processes and otherwise project model for our 2020-21 production.
+Engagement 6: Djerassi Residency, (Rescheduled to TBD due to COVID); research residency, Artistic Director, Krista DeNio working together with Chloe Crotzer (biologist) preparing project model foundations, applying biological processes of tree root systems, to choreographic processes and otherwise project model for our 2020-21 production.

 Engagement 4: Laboratorio Condensacion, July 2019; Krista DeNio worked in research residency and workshop, Mexico City, with Arely Landeros and Martin Lanz Landazuri and led experiments with workshop participants (performers, scientists, community workers) at Centro Nacional de Las Artes (CENART)